BC PNP Employer Guide

 After Nomination

-- Continue employment until employee receives PR (6-18 months)
+- Continue employment until employee receives PR (6-18 months).
+See after nomination steps for details

 - Provide Work Permit Support Letter requests if needed